Tracking Patches for Open Source Software Vulnerabilities: Evaluation

-\textbf{False Negative Analysis.} We manually analyze the CVEs for which \tool finds no patch or misses some of the patches, and summarize five main reasons.
-First, for some old CVEs, the references contained in NVD, Debian and Red Hat are limited, and some of them even become invalid.
+\textbf{False Negative Analysis.} We manually analyze the CVEs for which \tool finds no patch or misses some of the patches,~and summarize five main reasons.
+First, for some old CVEs, the references contained in NVD, Debian and Red Hat are limited,~and~some of them even become invalid.
 As a result, \tool fails to construct a complete reference network.
-Second, some key references (e.g., issue reports) about a CVE are missing from NVD, Debian and Red Hat.
+Second, some key references (e.g., issue reports) about a CVE are missing from NVD, Debian~and~Red~Hat.
 As a result, \tool fails to be directed to the correct patch.
-For example, for CVE-2018-14642, its issue report \cite{UNDERTOW-1430} is not contained in any of the three advisory sources.
-However, following this issue report, we could find the patch \cite{undertow}.
-Third, the commit message of a patch has semantic similarity to the CVE description, but does not contain the CVE identifier.
-Hence, the reference augment in \tool fails to catch it.
-For example, for CVE-2019-10077 \cite{CVE-2019-10077}, the patch commit \cite{jspwiki} fixes it without indicating the CVE identifier.
-Fourth, GitHub's REST API for commit search only returns 1,000 results, which might miss the correct patch commit in reference augment in \tool.
-Fifth, only one patch with the highest connectivity is selected in patch selection in \tool.
-As a result, the correct patches for CVEs belonging to one-to-many mappings might be missed even though they are already included in our reference network.
+For example, for CVE-2018-14642, its issue report~\cite{UNDERTOW-1430}~is~not~contained~in~any of the three advisory sources.
+However, following~the~issue report, we could find the patch~\cite{undertow}.
+Third, the commit message~of~a patch has semantic similarity to the CVE description, but does~not contain the CVE identifier.~Hence, our reference augmentation fails~to~catch it.
+For example, for CVE-2019-10077~\cite{CVE-2019-10077}, our patch commit~\cite{jspwiki}~fixes~it without indicating the CVE identifier.
+Fourth, GitHub's REST~API~for commit search returns 1,000 results, which may miss~the~correct~patch commit in our reference~augmentation.
+Fifth, only one~patch~with~the highest connectivity is selected in our patch selection.~Thus, correct patches for CVEs belonging to one-to-many mappings~might be missed although they are already included in our reference network.